Mirza Mustafić

-Mirza Mustafić (born 20 June 1998) is a Bosnian professional footballer who plays as a Attacking midfielder for Bosnian Premier League club Sarajevo.
+Mirza Mustafić (born 20 June 1998) is a Luxembourgish professional footballer who plays as an attacking midfielder for Super League club Bali United and the Luxembourg national team.

 Early life

 Mustafić was born on 20 June 1998 in Luxembourg City, Luxembourg, born to Bosnian parents who came to Luxembourg as immigrants due to the Bosnian War.

 Club career

 Borussia Monchengladbach II

 Mustafić started his professional career at Borussia Mönchengladbach II.

 After he passed all categories in Borussia Mönchengladbach, he signs a contract for the reserve team of that club, which at that moment competes in Regionalliga West.
 He stayed in the reserve team for two years in the hope of getting a call-up from the first team, but he never got it.
 He left the club after two years.

 Elversberg

 In July 2019, Mustafić signed for Elversberg who at the time was competing in the Regionalliga Südwest.
 In the two seasons he spent at the club, he made twenty-four appearances in league, one in the cup and three and the regional cup who won it twice.
 He left the club after two years.